Best Chili Recipe from a World Champion Cook

 Jerry Buma, the 2007 International Chili Society World’s Champion, lives in Northbridge, Massachusetts, in a house his grandfather built.
-He learned to cook from his grandmother.
+Long before he dreamed of developing the recipe that would earn the award for best chili, his grandmother taught him to cook in that house.

 “She was a great cook, a fantastic cook,” he says, sitting in his square, pin-neat kitchen, where white cabinets gleam and the bare hardwood floor shines like polished furniture.